dayee0318/GradeCalculator/README.md

 Project
 --------------------
-An Android app that help users (students) to create their own timetable, set goal grade, and keep track of their grades.
+An Android app that help users (students) to keep track of their grades and calculate their final result.
+One of the function that will be added to MyUniTimes later